peterwangdfwsb/Level-Up-Project/README.md

 3. Create storage in S3

-4. Upload python.zip in praat folder to AWS Lambda Layers
+4. Upload python.zip in requirement folder to AWS Lambda Layers

 5. Deploy grammar.py on AWS Lambda